gridlocdev/v/vlib/vweb/README.md

 Parameters are passed directly in endpoint route using colon sign `:` and received using the same name at function
-To pass a parameter to an endpoint, you simply define it inside an attribute, e. g.
+To pass a parameter to an endpoint, you simply define it inside an attribute, e.g.
 `['/hello/:user]`.
 After it is defined in the attribute, you have to add it as a function parameter.